 Results are displayed in Single check summary table if the checked substance is under regulation.

-When the checked substance is not under regulation, a Certificate will be displayed.
+When the checked substance is not regulated, a Certificate will be displayed.

 The results of the simple search are shown on the right panel of the window.
 On the top of the table, the image of the checked substance, its name, the categories against which the checking was run, and the date and time of the checking are shown.
 The report can be generated by using the Generate button and when it is ready, it is automatically downloaded or prompted to download depending on the browser type and version.
 The format of the certificate can be PDF, SDF, MRV, XLSX or HTML.